felipemendes/nodejs_api/README.md

 ```

 ## Usage
-Run `npm start` and the application will start at `localhost:3000`.
-Whoa!
-That was fast!
+To automatically restart the application when files get changed run with [nodemon](https://github.com/remy/nodemon).

-To automatically restart the application when file changes use [nodemon](https://github.com/remy/nodemon).
+And the application will start at `localhost:3000`.

 ```
 $ nodemon